 - A complimentary Farewell Drinks and Canapes Function held on the last night of the Conference to celebrate new friendships and information gained

 - A Conference Transcript that identifies each session held at the Conference including the session synopsis, session presenter, and CPD allocation

 - A Certificate of Completion identifying the CPD hours attached to the Conference Program for you to include in your CPD Evidence Portfolio

 - A dedicated Conference cruise desk open daily to address any questions and provide information as required

 A deposit of $100 per person is due at time of booking with the final balance for the conference fee payable by 17th December 2022.

 **PLEASE NOTE deposits for accommodation and the final payment dates for this will vary depending on your final choice of hotel.

-Cancellation Penalties and Disclosure: All deposits and seminar registration fee’s are fully refundable up until 15 days prior to to travel.
+Cancellation Penalties and Disclosure: If you choose to cancel but the conference still goes ahead as planned, no refund will be given however a credit for your delegate fee will be offered.
+Any cancellation fees applied by this parties such as accommodation and tour companies are not the responsibility of Education at Sea.
 CPD Cruises Pty Ltd trading as Education at Sea and the Nurses for Nurses Network will not be responsible for any financial loss due to cancellation from unforeseen circumstances.
 We strongly recommend you take out travel insurance at time of booking your conference and travel requirements.

 Register your interest in this CPD conference today